 In every case, having proper medical documentation is key to getting approved for benefits.
 Our disability attorneys will walk you through the application process to ensure that it is done right the first time.
 The lawyers at the Disability and Injury Law Offices of David R. Machek can also handle appeals if your application has been denied.

 Our law practice is devoted exclusively to helping people get Social Security and SSI benefits.
-Contact our lawyers online or call 215-385-5353 or 215-323-5320 for a free initial consultation.
+Contact our lawyers online or call at Jenkintown 215-385-5353 or Philadelphia 215-323-5320 for a free initial consultation.
 We take all cases on a contingency basis, so you owe us nothing unless we win your claim.